 Clear Line of Vision

 Ergonomics is about maximizing productivity for the work being done, with as little negative impact to the person’s physical body.
-When purchasing office furniture and designing workspaces, ergonomic principles are now being applied to minimize the risk of injury when a person is performing the required task.
+When purchasing office furniture and office cubicles, ergonomic principles are now being applied for office safety.

-The following are a few safety tips to consider when performing tasks at the office
+The following are a few office safety tips to consider when performing tasks at the office

 - Keep joints in a neutral position to minimize strain on muscles and joints, especially during long periods of sitting and standing.